Last updated: October 14, 2025

 - Contact a lawyer early.
 Discuss class and individual options.
 Share your evidence list.
 Ask about fees and deadlines.

-Media, Myths, And Misinformation
+Media, myths, And misinformation

 Social media accelerated awareness quickly.
 Posts showed dramatic shedding photos.
 Not all posts reflect verified causation.
 Courts require medical proof.
 Journal articles discuss sensitization mechanisms.
 Consumer blogs often overstate certainty.
 Balanced reading remains essential.